hynek/stamina/.github/PULL_REQUEST_TEMPLATE.md

 If an item doesn't apply to your pull request, **check it anyway** to make it apparent that there's nothing left to do.
 -->

 - [ ] Do **not** open pull requests from your main branch, but **use a branch instead**.

   There's a ton of footguns waiting if you don't heed this warning.
-You can still go back to your project, create a branch from your main branch, push it, and open the PR from the new branch.
+You can still go back to your project, create a branch from your main branch, push it, and open the pull request from the new branch.

   This is not a pre-requisite for your your pull request to be accepted, but **you have been warned**.
 - [ ] Added **tests** for changed code.